ztarvos/tarantool-java/README.md

 ## Problems & Questions
 http://stackoverflow.com/questions/ask/advice with tags `tarantool` and `java`.

+## Note
+Tarantool client is not supports name resolving for fields, indexes, space etc. I highly recommend to use server side lua to operate with named items.
+For example you could create dao object with simple CRUD functions.
+If you still need client name resolving for some reasons you could create function which will return required maps with name to id mappings.

 ## How to start

 First you should add dependency to your pom file